Opensource-Academy/text/104_spacemacs.md

 ### States

 When set up to use evil, Spacemacs behaves very much like Vim.
 It has a so called 'normal state', which has Vim style editing commands and has the leader key (see below) to perform actions or run commands.
 By pressing 'i' while in 'normal state' Spacemacs will switch to 'insert state', in this state you can enter text like with a regular text editor.
-By pressing 'escape', (from now on refered to as ESC), you can switch back to 'normal state'.
+By pressing 'escape' (from now on refered to as ESC) you can switch back to 'normal state'.

 ### The leader key